 Skip to main content

 ByteRover CLI (brv) is a command-line tool for managing your AI development workflow with ByteRover.
-Use it to authenticate, retrieve memories from your knowledge base, manage projects and spaces, and maintain your ACE playbook.
+Use it to authenticate, retrieve memories from your knowledge base, manage projects and spaces, and maintain your context tree.
 For help with any command, run brv --help or brv <command> --help.

 Getting Started